 Part-time students must discuss the order in which they are taking courses with the Doon Campus Program Coordinator before enrolling in the course(s).

-Requirements for Taking the Clinical Practicum Courses
+Requirements for Taking the Clinical Placement Courses

 All the lab and theory courses must be completed successfully each semester before a student can take the preceptored Pre-graduate Consolidation.